Indus Waters Ex-Commissioner On India's Options After Treaty Suspension

 The Ravi, the Beas and the Sutlej are together called Eastern rivers while the Chenab, the Jhelum and the Indus main are called as Western Rivers.
 Its waters are critical to both India and Pakistan.

-"This could be the first step towards the abrogation of the Treaty, if the Government so decides," Mr Saxena told PTI.
+"This could be the first step towards the abrogation of the Treaty, if the Government so decides," Mr Saxena told Press Trust of India.

 "Although there is no explicit provision in the Treaty for its abrogation, Article 62 of the Vienna Convention on Law of the Treaties provides sufficient room under which the treaty can be repudiated in view of the fundamental change of circumstances which has occurred with regard to those existing at the time of conclusion of the Treaty," he said.